oleg-koval/brevis/README.md

 | getStatsByUrl        | http     | GET /stats/url | -//-           | Get the statistics of a url.List of all hashes which were generated and list of ip addresses of users. |
 | cleanup              | schedule | -//-           | `0 0 * * ? *`  | Cronjob which will delete every day at 12.00am hashes of URLs which are not longer used by 12 months.  |

+_The hash is made of 8 characters using charset with 64 elements, meaning there are 64^8 combinations.
+It is used as an `_id` in MongoDB schema, so after "cleanup" job hash becomes available again_

 ### TODO:

 Some things would be great to add:

 - use base62 instead of base64 encoding for url hash.
 Additional characters `$@`
   are not "friendly" for short-url;
-- add black list of urls, during creation check if url is not blacklisted or use bloom filter;
+- add black list of urls, during creation check if url is not blacklisted;
+- use cache with ttl for entries in front of database;
 - alerting in slack channel;
+- based on usage of `GET /stats/url` data can be stored in HDFS or similar to enable stats being aggregated;

 ### Prerequisites